Table of contents

 Broken links in the Outline panel

-When it's done, it will prefix the status to each URL:
+When it's done, it will prefix the status to each URL, each with a different design so you can quickly see what's going on:

 - White text on a red background is a big issue, like a broken link.